sanidhyakr18/MCQTestApp/README.md

 # MCQTestApp
-Preparing for competitive exams can be challenging and tiring since you have to solve tons of MCQs daily.
-Furthermore, checking your performance and calculating your score after a rigorous session is an exhausting process.
-With this simple yet useful program, this tiring job can be done in a jiffy and provides a detailed Performance Report and many other features for enhanced user experience.
+This program is designed to aid those who are preparing for any MCQ based competitive exam.
+With this simple yet useful program, you can check and calculate your score and it also provides a detailed Performance Report and many other features for enhanced user experience.

 **FEATURES:-**